 The operator may select to maintain all Form Us received under the chemical analysis waiver onsite, in lieu of submitting them to the Department.
 In this case, the facility operator will be required to provide a list of Form Us as well as all other residual and municipal special handling wastes forms to the Department on a monthly basis or based on the frequency specified in the permit.
 This can be accomplished by amending the facility's permit.

-The Department’s Regional Offices should modify the permits of processing and disposal facilities in relation to Form S, as this form is no longer valid.
-Waste streams approved under Form S in the past will be grandfathered by DEP.

 D. Procedures for accepting waste streams from small quantity residual waste generators.

 The waste from a generator that produces less than 2,200 pounds of total waste per month, on an average annual basis, per generating location, may be processed or disposed at a permitted facility (Class I or II residual waste landfill or impoundment or a municipal waste landfill) provided the generator certifies to the Department that the waste is not a listed or a characteristics hazardous waste based on testing, or based on the generator knowledge, or a combination of testing and generator knowledge.
 The procedures that delineate acceptance and recording of the small quantity generator waste are part of the operator’s WACP included in Form R.